mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 ## How Model-as-Code Differs From Model-as-Artifact Logging?

-In the previous section, we discussed what is meant by model-as-code logging.
+In the previous section, we discussed what is meant by Model-as-Code logging.
 In my experience, concepts often become clearer when contrasted with their alternatives—a technique known as _contrast learning_.
-So, the alternative will be model-as-artifact logging, which is the most commonly used approach for logging models.
+So, the alternative will be Model-as-Artifact logging, which is the most commonly used approach for logging models.

 You're probably familiar with the process of writing training code, training a model, and then saving the trained model as an artifact to be reused later by loading it back into your application.
-This what I refer to here as model-as-artifact logging.
+This what I refer to here as Model-as-Artifact logging.
 In its simplest form, this involves calling the function `mlflow.log_model()`, after which MLflow typically handles the serialization process for you.
 If you're using a Python-based model, this might involve using Pickle or a similar method under the hood to store the model so it can be easily loaded later.

-The model-as-artifact logging can be broken down into three high-level steps as in the following figure: first, creating the model as an object (whether by training it or acquiring it), second, serializing it (usually with Pickle or a similar tool), and third, logging it as an artifact.
+The Model-as-Artifact logging can be broken down into three high-level steps as in the following figure: first, creating the model as an object (whether by training it or acquiring it), second, serializing it (usually with Pickle or a similar tool), and third, logging it as an artifact.

 ![High Level Model-as-Artifact Logging Workflow](model_as_code2.png)

-🟢 So, the main distinction between the popular model-as-artifact logging and model-as-code logging is that in the former, we log the model object itself—whether it's a model you've trained or a pre-trained model you've acquired.
+🟢 So, the main distinction between the popular Model-as-Artifact logging and Model-as-Code logging is that in the former, we log the model object itself—whether it's a model you've trained or a pre-trained model you've acquired.
 In the latter, however, we log the code that represents your model.
-In the model-as-artifact approach, the model exists as an object, which you either create through training or acquire as a pre-trained model.
+In the Model-as-Artifact approach, the model exists as an object, which you either create through training or acquire as a pre-trained model.

 ## When Do You Need Model-as-Code Logging?

+I hope by now you have a clear understanding of what Model-as-Code logging is!
+At the same time, you might be wondering about the specific use cases where you can apply this approach.
+This section is about that.

+While we mentioned GenAI as a motivational use case in the introduction, we also highlighted that MLflow has approached Model-as-Code logging in a more generic way and we will see that in the examples in the next section.
+This means you can leverage the generalizability of Model-as-Code logging for a wide range of scenarios.
+I’ve identified three key usage patterns that I believe are particularly relevant:

+### 1️⃣ When Your Model Relies on External Services:

+This is one of the obvious and common use cases, especially with the rise of modern AI applications.
+It’s becoming increasingly clear that we are shifting from building AI at the "model" granularity to the "system" granularity.

+In other words, AI is no longer just about individual models; it’s about how those models interact within a broader ecosystem.
+As we become more dependent on external AI services and APIs, the need for Model-as-Code logging becomes more pronounced.

+For instance, frameworks like LangChain allow developers to build applications that chain together various AI models and services to perform complex tasks, such as language understanding and information retrieval.
+In such scenarios, the "model" is not just a set of trained parameters that can be pickled but a system of interconnected services, often orchestrated by code that makes API calls to external platforms.

+Logging the model as code in these situations ensures that the entire workflow, including the logic and dependencies, is preserved.
+It offers is the ability to maintain the same model-like experience by capturing the code making it possible to faithfully recreate the model’s behavior, even when the actual computational work is performed outside your domain.

+### 2️⃣ When Your Model Is Part of a Complex Pipeline:

+In situations where your model is integrated into a larger, multi-step pipeline—such as one involving data preprocessing, model stacking, or custom post-processing—the entire process is more than just the final model object.
+Model-as-Code logging allows you to capture the full pipeline as code, including all dependencies and interactions, ensuring that every step can be faithfully reproduced.

+### 3️⃣ When Security and Transparency Are Critical:

+Serialized models can pose security risks, particularly when sourced from external or untrusted entities.
+Model-as-Code logging enhances security by focusing on the codebase, making it easier to inspect, audit, and verify the logic before deployment.
+This approach also promotes transparency, as the code used to define and run the model is clearly visible and can be scrutinized for potential issues.

 ## How To Implement Model-as-Code Logging With Examples